Wyatt Earp house in Tombstone AZ - it's located just as you enter town.

 So - did Wyatt Earp live there?

 A sign in front explains that "Wyatt and Mattie are said to have lived on the Northeast corner of the intersection."
 That describes the lot on which this house sits.
-It is a fact that Wyatt owned that lot (some say, that is).
+It is regarded that Wyatt owned that lot (some say, that is).

 And that he owned a few others right in that vicinity, as well.
 His brothers, Virgil and James also owned a few in that area of Fremont and 1st Street - right there.
-In a way I hate to destroy what everyone wants to believe.
+In a way we hate to destroy what everyone wants to believe.
 But don't we want to know the truth?
 The real historical facts?
-I always do.
+We always do.

-Some local historians say that Wyatt never lived in that house.
-They claim that he owned it, but only rented it out to others for some income.
+Some local historians say that Wyatt never lived in that house on the Northeast corner of Fremont and 1st.
+They claim he owned it, but only rented it out to others for income.
 Some say he actually lived in a house behind this one.
 Others say he never owned this house at all.

 We've seen some related house pics on the internet.
 They show a totally different house claiming to be the house that Wyatt did live in.
 But you know how you cannot believe all you see on the internet!!